achernarwang/LiVO/README.md

 ## Training the Value Encoder

 The training script of the value encoder is provided at [value_encoder/train.py](value_encoder/train.py).
 To train the value encoder, we need to prepare a text-image preference dataset as described in Section 3.4 in our paper.
 Here we provide **the debias part of the dataset** for demonstration training, and you can download it from [this link](https://drive.google.com/file/d/1vqk294MhmT1b0YsWAO5BMLtF42qnMuYH/view?usp=sharing) (MD5: dadca2632564c78626ca619d63d7c9ee).
-To access the full training dataset, please refer the [Datasets Access](#datasets-access) section.
+To access the full training dataset, please refer to the [Datasets Access](#datasets-access) section.

 After downloading the archive file, which should be named as `livo_data_debias.tar.gz`, move it to the root of this repository and extract the dataset: